isabelleviraldo/rgb_points/docker/README_docker.txt

-***in each window, do $ source /opt/ros2_ws/install/setup.bash*** MUST BE RUNNING ROS WITH LIDAR AND ZED CAMERA
+***in each window, do $ source /opt/ros2_ws/install/setup.bash*** MUST BE RUNNING LIDAR AND ZED CAMERA
 MUST BE RUNNING AHC AHC_node: do $ cat AHC_info.txt for details

 - to run the node, do once: $ ros2 run rgb_points <do $ cat MENU.txt to see options>